onweru/compose/README.md

 > There's one drawback to this technique.
 Your site would always use the most up-to-date version of the theme.
 This might break your site if there are drastic changes that you don't like.

-You can neutralize that drawback by forking the repo instead and following the same approach.
+You can overcome that drawback by forking the repo instead and following the same approach.
 Be sure the edit the `theme = ["github.com/onweru/compose"]` from the config.toml file appropriately.

 > ⚠️ If you choose __Option 2__ or __Option 3__ below, ensure you edit [these lines in the config.toml file](https://github.com/onweru/compose/blob/b3e30e0816621223224897edc45eeeabd0d9cd16/exampleSite/config.toml#L4-L7) as advised on the comments